ajpfahnl/rna-seq-pipeline/README.md

 #$ -pe shared 8

 # load hisat2 before running this script
-# pass the base name of the directory containing
+# pass the basename of the directory containing
 # fq files as an argument

 lane=$1